 Manufacturing expenses represent the costs to manufacture clinical trial material, including payroll, facilities, manufacturing supplies, raw materials, quality control and quality assurance.
-Upon completion of the manufacture of a batch of clinical trial material, the standard cost of manufacturing the batch of clinical trial material is charged to the clinical programs.
-A year to date true-up of the standard batch cost will be reflected in the fourth quarter.
+Upon completion of the manufacture of a batch of clinical trial material, the cost of manufacturing the batch of clinical trial material is charged to the clinical programs.